mikesposito/tunnelify/README.md

 #### WIP

-- Generate SSL certificates
+- Generate SSL certificates for local server
-- Create a remote accesible url
+- Create a remotely accesible url
 - Expose your local tunnelify server on the remote url

 ## Install